-Scopely adds 2 board members including former Activision Blizzard president
+Scopely adds 2 board members, including former Activision Blizzard president

 “His leadership at Activision correlated with really strong business performance, and he also navigated the changing dynamics in the industry, like the platform convergence,” Driver said.
 “As we think about building more player-centric views of our player experiences versus platform-centric views, I think that experience is really valuable.
 He has operated at a tremendous scale.
 Very few people have had that kind of vantage point of leading such a large organization both in terms of people and revenue.”

-Johnson first joined Activision in 2008 as chief of staff to the CEO Bobby Kotick.
-He served as chief operating officer (COO) of studios and then chief financial officer and head of operations, before leaving the company to serve as the COO of edtech leader AltSchool.
+Johnson first joined Activision in 2008 as chief of staff to CEO Bobby Kotick.
+He served as the chief operating officer (COO) of studios and then chief financial officer and head of operations, before leaving the company to serve as the COO of edtech leader AltSchool.
 In 2017, he returned to Activision Blizzard as president and COO where he helped the company transition into free-to-play and mobile before retiring in March 2020.

 “There’s a lot of things we’re excited to learn from Coddy and to have his voice be part of the strategic dialogue around the future of the company,” Driver said.